-Ethan Uslan is a ragtime/jazz/silent film pianist based in Charlotte, North Carolina.
-He is a 3-time winner of the World Championship Old-Time Piano Playing Contest (yes - that really exists!) and has performed all over the USA as well as in the UK, France, Switzerland, Italy, Belgium, and Cyberspace, where his jazzed-up Für Elise has gone viral.
+Ethan Uslan is a ragtime/jazz pianist based in Charlotte, North Carolina.
+He is a 3-time winner of the World Championship Old-Time Piano Playing Contest (yes - that really exists!) and has performed all over the USA, Europe, and Cyberspace, where his jazzed-up Für Elise has gone viral.

-Beginning classical studies at the age of 9 in his hometown of South Orange, NJ, Ethan went on to study classical piano at Indiana University.
-Overloaded with classical music, Ethan began to play Scott Joplin and Fats Waller as a diversion.
-But eventually the syncopated music took over, and he hasn't looked back since.
-Ethan's performances are filled with passion, humor, virtuosity, and a deep love for America's rich musical past.
+Now Ethan lives in Charlotte, North Carolina where he presents his music and storytelling on his very own podcast - The Carolina Shout.
+His concerts are filled with passion, humor, virtuosity, and a deep love for America's rich musical past.
 His vast repertoire includes original arrangements of Civil-War era songs, New Orleans Jazz, 1920s Charlestons, blues, stomps, Harlem stride piano, swing, Cuban rumbas, jazzed-up versions of classical masterpieces, and one Hawaiian song called Yaaka Hula Hickey Dula.